zkmkarlsruhe/mac-dist-helper/README.md

 * **staple**: staple notarized binaries and dmg
 * **verify**: verify signature and acceptance by the SIP system aka Gatekeeper

-Build files are generated in a temp directory, named `dist` by default.
+Build files are generated in a temp directory, named `build` by default.
 Single app export and distribution zip and dmg files are placed in the calling directory.

 By default, a single-application project without meta-data will distribute the .app bundle without a containing subdirectory.
 When additional files are included via the `mac.dist.include` makefile variable, a subdirectory named with the version is used.
 This can be controlled by the `mac.dist.apponly` variable.